gklyne/I-D/arcp/arcp.md

 --- abstract

 This specification proposes the
-Application and Packaging Pointer URI scheme `arcp`.
+Application and Packaging URI scheme `arcp`.

 arcp URIs can be used to consume or reference hypermedia resources bundled inside a file archive or an